SCRT-HQ/VaporShell/docs/glossary/New-VSGameLiftFleet.md

----
-layout: glossary
-title: New-VSGameLiftFleet
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSGameLiftFleet

 ## SYNOPSIS
-Adds an AWS::GameLift::Fleet resource to the template
+Adds an AWS::GameLift::Fleet resource to the template.
+The AWS::GameLift::Fleet resource creates an Amazon GameLift (GameLift fleet to host game servers.
+A fleet is a set of EC2 instances, each of which is a host in the fleet.
+For more information, see the CreateFleet: https://docs.aws.amazon.com/gamelift/latest/apireference/API_CreateFleet.html action in the *Amazon GameLift API Reference*.

 ## SYNTAX